mickymacirl/CI-P2-Fruit/TESTING.md

 ### Fruit Match True

-The game cards should stay turned when a fruit match is made successfully.
+The game cards should stay turned when a fruit match is successful.

 **Test Steps:**